-We look forward to seeing you at 9:30am on September 21st at Meadow Brook!
+We look forward to seeing you at 8:30am, this Sunday at Ford Field!

-We’ve put together a handy guide for all things needed to know for the Walk:
+We’ve put together a handy guide with everything you need to know for the Walk:

 Fee: Walker Registration – No Fees for General Registration